Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 Defining Data Models
 ====================

-In this section we explain how to define `data models`, an important component of the OEF.
+In this section, we explain how to define `data models`, an important component of the OEF.
 It allows agents to describe themselves and to discover the services/resources they are interested in.

 In a sentence, a `data model` is a set of `attributes`, and a `description` of an agent/service/resource is an